 Task 5 provides an opportunity to apply an understanding that unlike magnetic poles attract and so do a magnetic pole and a ferromagnetic material.
 Note that the term, ferromagnetic, is not used.
 Rather, "iron or a material that behaves magnetically like iron" is used.
 The thinking here was that a lot more people have observed iron interacting magnetically than have been introduced to the term, ferromagnetic.
-Thus, we would predict using ferromagnetic instead of

-Task 5 Consider the diagram below
+Consider the diagram below